-Most people think of Anacapa as an island, but it's is actually comprised of three narrow islets.
-The tips of these volcanic formations nearly touch, the islets are inaccessible from one another except by boat.
+Most people think of Anacapa as an island, but it's actually comprised of three narrow islets.
+Although the tips of these volcanic formations nearly touch, the islets are inaccessible from one another except by boat.
 All three have towering cliffs, isolated sea caves, and natural bridges; Arch Rock, on East Anacapa, is one of the best-known symbols of Channel Islands National Park.

 Wildlife viewing is the main activity on East Anacapa, particularly in summer when seagull chicks are newly hatched and sea lions and seals lounge on the beaches.
 Exhibits at East Anacapa's compact museum include the original lead-crystal Fresnel lens from the 1932 lighthouse.